 Instructions

 - In a bowl, add flour, baking powder, baking soda, and salt.
 Whisk to combine and remove clumps.
-(Or, add to a food processor and pulse a few times).
+(You can also add to a food processor and pulse a few times).

 - Grate cold butter using the large side of a box grater and add to flour mixture, tossing to combine.
-Or, use a pastry cutter to cut cubed butter into flour mixture.
-(Or, add to food processor and pulse until butter is pea sized.
-If using a food processor, pour mixture into a large bowl at this time).
+You can also use a pastry cutter to cut cubed butter into flour mixture or add flour mixture to food processor and pulse until butter is pea sized.
+If using a food processor, pour mixture into a large bowl at this time.

 - Make a well in the center of your flour mixture and add buttermilk.
 Gently stir until ingredients are mostly incorporated.
 Dough will look shaggy and sticky.
 Pour dough out onto a lightly floured surface.